 In other words, there are little VU meters beside each software instrument track in your Pre-Mastered mix, and you don’t want any of these going into the red.

-Typically, you want your tracks to either float around in the green or at least go into the Yellow during the loudest parts of the song.
+Typically, you want your tracks to either float around in the green or at least go into the Yellow during the loudest parts of the song, additionally, you can use metering plugins like Reference 2 from Plugin Boutique to help you understand just how loud your track is.

 Set The Master Volume To +0.0dB Before Exporting The Song As An AIFF